jessica-im/birdnerd/README.md

 ### iFrames

 iFrames are great because you can display a whole external website and embed it into your modal.
 However, they are terrible because you can run into issues with that external site's cookies.
-Although my iFrames all worked properly, I would encounter issues within the Chrome Dev Tools notifying me that I had not specified the SameSite attribute which direct how Cookies are to be shared.
-This was causing my site to crash!
+Although my iFrames all worked properly, I encountered issues within the Chrome Dev Tools notifying me that I had not specified the SameSite attribute which directs how Cookies are to be shared.
+This was causing my app to crash!

 The best fix was an idea that Nolo Marsh came up with where I should only create and append the iFrame upon the function where I click the modal open and then upon closing the modal, remove that iFrame entirely.
 So, instead of iFrames being generated upon load of the results, they would only get generated upon opening the modal for each specific bird.